 Punch It!
-(2nd grade and above)
+(2nd Grade and above)

 Settlers often decorated tin lanterns and other objects with patterns that were punched into the metal.
 Learn about this functional folk art along with the art of paper punch used to make decorative items.
-Students will make their own paper punch decoration to take home as a souvenir.
+Students will make their own paper punch decoration to take home.